Return to Stephen King home page

 * Walkers can verbally insult and verbally threaten soldiers and spectators,

-but cannot commit any acts of aggression against anyone, or they will receive a penalty-warning.
+but cannot commit any acts of aggression against anyone, or they will receive a violation-warning.

 * Walkers who kill anyone are given their ticket.